-The Board assumes the overall responsibility for risk management and for setting the appetite and risk tolerance of the Company.
+The Board assumes the overall responsibility for risk management and for setting the appetite for each risk.
 The Risk Management function, on the other hand, shall operate independently and shall be assigned the monitoring of the following:

-- The adequacy and effectiveness of the Company's risk management policies and procedures. - The level of compliance by the Company and its relevant persons with the arrangements, processes and mechanisms adopted. - The adequacy and effectiveness of measures taken to address any deficiencies in those policies, procedures, arrangements, processes and mechanisms, including failures by the relevant persons of the Company to comply with such arrangements, processes and mechanisms or follow such policies and procedures.
+- The adequacy and effectiveness of the Company's risk management policies and procedures - The level of compliance by the Company and its relevant persons with the arrangements, processes and mechanisms adopted - The adequacy and effectiveness of measures taken to address any deficiencies in those policies, procedures, arrangements, processes and mechanisms, including failures by the relevant persons of the Company to comply with such arrangements, processes and mechanisms or follow such policies and procedures.

-The Risk Management function of the Company is integral to the Risk Management Department (the Risk Manager) reporting directly to the Board.
+The Risk Management function of the Company is constituent from the Risk Management Department (the Risk Manager) reporting directly to the Board.